P09s/flutter_application_2/README.md

-# Push Data in flutter
+# Push Data in flutter from one screen to another

 A new Flutter project.